bobbingwide/oik-block/readme.txt

 This is just the start.

-This plugin is currently being used for education, demonstration and experimentation.
+This plugin is currently being used for education, demonstration, experimentation and estimation.

-Originally based on Zac Gordon's course, the code has been altered to work with the latest version of the Gutenberg plugin, upon which it is currently dependent until it's merged into core.
+The code is being developed to work with latest version of the Gutenberg plugin, upon which it is currently dependent, until the plugin is merged into core.

+At some time in the future all references to Gutenberg may be eliminated.

+We'll refer to Gutenberg as the new editor.
+And each block will be called a block.

 == Installation ==